abinba/polyglot/README.md

 # Polyglot - Language Learning Application

-A modern and interactive language learning application built with Python and customtkinter.
+A very simple and interactive language learning application built with Python and customtkinter.
 Learn new vocabulary through flashcards, test your knowledge, and track your progress.

 ## Features

 - Personalized learning experience based on your language preferences and level
-- AI-powered vocabulary generation using OpenAI
+- AI-powered vocabulary generation
 - Interactive flashcards with translations and example sentences
-- Knowledge testing with multiple choice and typing exercises
+- Knowledge testing with multiple choice and sentence filling exercises
 - Progress tracking and statistics
 - Configurable learning settings